Increase Website Conversions With the 6 Weapons of Influence

 One way to use this bias to increase website conversions is to include images that are representative of the user types you are trying to target.
 We also encourage our clients to include photos of themselves, especially in fun spontaneous images that help show a more human side to them which helps to trigger the liking bias.

 People want what they can’t have.
 The scarcity bias is a powerful weapon of influence that triggers people’s innate need for loss aversion.

 In one study done job seekers were given the option to interview at two firms one with many job openings and one with just a few job openings.
 The subjects all perceived the company with fewer job openings available as a better firm even though no other information about the company was given.

-As you can see there is a lot more that goes into it than just the fonts and colors to increase website conversions.
-Having an understanding these powerful psychological triggers can help increase your website’s conversions by many times.
+As you can see, there is a lot more that goes into it than just the fonts and colors to increase website conversions.
+By having an understanding these powerful psychological triggers, you can help increase your website’s conversions by many times.
 The next time you’re on your competitor’s website or your own, try to check off how many of the weapons of influence are being used and how you might be able to use one of these tactics to increase your site’s overall conversions.

 Want to see these concepts brought to life in your own website’s design?
 We will put together a mockup of your new site for Free before you sign or pay for anything.
 See for yourself how we would implement the six weapons in Influence into your own website’s design.
 Read below to learn more.